Lead-Acid Battery Fee

 Rental Car Surcharge

-passengers.
+nine passengers.
 The surcharge does not apply to the lease or rental of motorcycles, mopeds, trucks, trailers, recreational vehicles, or van conversions.
-The lease or rental
+The lease or

 Certificate of Registration for Sales and Use Tax for each business location and report the rental car surcharge due for that